ramsdell/chase/markdown/non_minimal.md

 a(X) => b(X).
 ```

-The chase produces two models, and there is a homomorphism from one
+Chase produces two models, and there is a homomorphism from one to the
-to the other, but not the other way.
+other, but not the other way.

 \[[Prev](lt.md)\]
 \[[Up](README.md)\]